duke-libraries/duke-libraries.github.io/_posts/2015-09-08-hydra-role-based-access-control.md

 end
 {% endhighlight %}

+The custom RDF vocabulary describes the type and properties of the class:

+{% highlight %}
+module Ddr
+  module Vocab
+    class Roles < RDF::StrictVocabulary("http://repository.lib.duke.edu/vocab/roles/")

+      term :Role,
+        label: "Role",
+        comment: "An assertion of a role granted to an agent."

+      property :hasRole,
+        label: "Has Role",
+        comment: "Asserts the granting of a role on the subject to an agent."

+      property :type,
+        label: "Type",
+        comment: "The type of role granted to the agent."

+      property :agent,
+        label: "Agent",
+        comment: "The agent to whom the role is granted."

+      property :scope,
+        label: "Scope",
+        comment: "The scope within which the role applies."

+    end
+  end
+end
+{% endhighlight %}

 #### RoleSet

 A `RoleSet` is an abstract class representing a collection of role assertions.
 The principal APIs evoke SQL semantics: